Board Approves Lump Sum and Locality Adjustment, with No Change in Base Salaries.

 1 12 U.S.C.
 Section 1766(j)(2)

-2 Average salary data is available on the US Office of Personnel Management website at the following link: (opens new window).
+2 Average salary data is available on the US Office of Personnel Management website at the following link: (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 By going into the first Employment “data cube,” average salary data by agency exists back to 2009.
 The folder revealed by clicking spreadsheet data field arrows to the far left entitled “Measures” has the average salary data organized by four different agency categories.
 NCUA employees are included in large independent agencies.

 3 While individual NCUA salaries have not decreased since 2011, the average NCUA salary has decreased as several senior employees retired and the agency hired more employees with relatively lower grades.